devgony/nuber-eats-backend/README.md

 => send metadata from each service

 => auth.guard.ts get metadata by `reflector` (undefined => true, Any => true, UserRole => ture)

+### edit Restaurant#1

+- Edit Restaurant
+  - creata dto, resolver, service
+- Delete Restaurant

+- See Categories
+- See Restaurants by Category (pagination)
+- See Restaurants (pagination)
+- See Restaurant

+- Create Dish
+- Edit Dish
+- Delete Dish

+### defensive programming

+- start from the error condition first

+### To get owner ID

+- add restaurantId to EditRestaurantInput
+- use @RelationId at entity
+- merge to getOrCreateCategory at service
+- find restautant => if owner? => ok

+### Custom repository

+- `@EntityRepository`
+- inject repository at service intead of normal Repository<>
+- load repository at module instead of entity

+### If (!categoryName) {categories.getOrCreate}

+### restaurants.save() but category may be null => chain..?